Skip to content

 Server-Sent Events are a standard web API for receiving a unidirectional stream of events from a server over a persistent HTTP connection.
 The client connects once and the server pushes messages whenever it has data.
 Unlike WebSockets, SSE uses plain HTTP and works well through proxies, firewalls, and load balancers.

-Each message in the stream has the format:
+Each message in the stream is framed as:

 id: <event-id>